 “The screens are getting bigger at home, and the product is getting better on television, but there is nothing like going to the movies and being in an audience.”

-Ron Meyer, vice chairman of NBCUniversal; excerpted from an interview with the National Museum of American History, February 1, 2018.
+Ron Meyer, former vice chairman of NBCUniversal; excerpted from an interview with the National Museum of American History, February 1, 2018.
+In August 2020, Meyer stepped down from his position at NBCUniversal by mutual agreement following allegations of behavior not in keeping with the company’s values.

 On growing up in Los Angeles